-- The solutions to tasks 1, 2, 3 and 4 by 18h00 this afternoon on the attached sheet. - Listings of your solutions to the grammar problems, produced on the laser printer by using the LPRINT utility or UltraEdit in a small Courier font (take care; lines can get quite wide!) - Electronic copies of your grammar files (ATG files).
+- The solutions to tasks 1, 2, 3 and 4 by 08h00 tomorrow morning on the attached sheet or an edited copy. - Listings of your solutions to the grammar problems, produced on the laser printer by using the LPRINT utility (take care; lines can get quite wide!) - Electronic copies of your grammar files (ATG files), stored in a folder under one of the group's student numbers.